zzybluebell/tp/docs/UserGuide.md

    <div align="center"><img width ="600" alt="homefolder" src="images/homefolderEzFoodie.png"></div>
    <br>

-**4. Launch the application and view the details.**
+**4. Launch the application.**
    * In `Windows` system, `double click` the file to start the application.
-     * If any issues are faced, go back to [step 1](#step1) and check Java version.
+     * If any issues are faced, go back to [step 1](#step1) and check your Java version.

    * In `MacOS` or `Linux` (similar to MacOS) System:
-     * Create a folder and name as `ezFoodie` save `ezfoodie.jar` in side it, right click and follow the picture blow.
+     *  Create a folder, name it `ezFoodie`, and move `ezFoodie.jar` into the folder.
+Then, right click the folder and click `New Terminal at Folder`, as shown in the picture below..
       <div align="center"><img width ="600" alt="MarkInstruction" src="images/MarkInstruction.png"></div>
      <br>

-     * Key in the `java -jar ezfoodie.jar` command in the terminal shown below.
+     * Key in the command `java -jar ezfoodie.jar` in the terminal shown below.
 You can find more details on how to run the JAR file [here](https://www.wikihow.com/Run-a-.Jar-Java-File).
      <div align="center"><img width ="600" alt="MarkRun" src="images/MarkRun.png"></div>

-   * The GUI which is similar to the one shown below should appear in a few seconds.
+   * The GUI similar to the one shown below should appear in a few seconds.
 The application comes preloaded with sample data to test its features.<br>

       <div align="center"><img width ="600" alt="Launch" src="images/Launch.png"></div>
       <h1 align="center"><font size ="3">